Flat white: Similar drinks

 The flat white is similar to a cappuccino, which is a single espresso with heated milk and a layer of thick foam served in a 150–160 ml cup.
 The flat white, however, does not have the thick layer of foam, but rather made with only steamed milk containing microfoam.

 The flat white is similar to a latte, which is espresso with steamed milk added, served in a glass.
 A flat white has less milk and less microfoam than a latte.

 Outside Australia and New Zealand

-The coffee style was exported to the United Kingdom by 2005, and by 2010 was being sold in Starbucks franchises there.
+While, as documented above, the term was used in England at least as early as 1963, an article in the Daily Telegraph reports that the coffee style had been exported from Australia and New Zealand to the United Kingdom by 2005, and by 2010 was being sold in franchises of the US Starbucks chain there.
 By 2013 the flat white was available in Australian cafés in New York City, with Hugh Jackman co-owning one of them and endorsing the product.
-Starbucks debuted the flat white in American stores on 6 January 2015.
-In 2024, the Economist reported that one in three consumers in the UK chose a flat white, with Pret a Manger selling eight million flat whites in the past year, nearly matching the nine million cappuccinos sold.
-The popularity of the beverage is also increasing in the United States.
+Starbucks introduced the flat white in American stores on 6 January 2015.
+In 2024, the Economist reported that one in three consumers in the UK chose a flat white, with Pret a Manger selling eight million flat whites in the previous year, nearly matching the nine million cappuccinos sold.
+The popularity of the beverage was also increasing in the United States.

 Related terms

-In the UK, the phrase flat white economy has been used to describe London's network of internet, media and creative businesses.
+In the UK, the phrase "flat white economy" has been used to describe London's network of internet, media and creative businesses, based on Douglas McWilliams' book The Flat White Economy: How the Digital Economy Is Transforming London and Other Cities of the Future, published in 2015, as the coffee is popular with workers in those businesses.